RWC History

 FAQs

-With the opening of our brand new Life Enrichment Center, we are taking fitness and our creative arts to a whole new level.
+With the opening of our Life Enrichment Center, we are taking fitness and our creative arts to a whole new level.
 The 18,000-square-foot, state-of-the-art facility includes an aquatics area, exercise classrooms, fitness equipment, locker rooms and community spaces.
+There’s even a woodworking shop!
 About 85 percent of our residents participate in some kind of exercise routine.
 Walking trails and golf are nearby.
 However, here, you can do a little or do a lot.
 Our peaceful campus is equally conducive to quietly watching nature or curling up with a good book.
+Get the scoop on other reasons why our residents love living here.

-We have a wide range of choices, from senior apartments, cottages, and free-standing homes to suites and private rooms throughout the continuum of care including assisted living.
-Our marketing team will work with you individually to find the best place for you and then, help you make it your own.
+We have a wide range of choices, from apartments, cottages, and free-standing homes to suites and private rooms throughout the continuum of care including assisted living.
+Our Birdsong House is a residential home for residents who are experiencing mild to moderate cognitive impairment or memory challenges.
+To see photos and videos of our campus and residents or to take 3-D virtual tours of some of the housing options, go to https://rw-c.org/photo-gallery.
+Our marketing team also will work with you individually to find the best place for you and then, help you make it your own.

 RWC has a one-time entrance fee, which guarantees the health care you want if your needs change.
 An additional monthly fee covers all routine expenses such as home maintenance inside and out, and most utilities.